Skip to content

 Standardized Mining API set_frequency() | set_voltage() | read_temp() | get_nonces() Rust HAL Memory-safe hardware abstraction — translates API calls to chip-specific SPI/I2C commands Fragmented Hardware BM1387 BM1397 BM1362 BM1370

-Public beta warning: DCENT_OS is experimental firmware.
+Beta warning: DCENT_OS is experimental firmware.
 It can brick your Antminer, leave a control board unbootable, void warranty, interrupt mining revenue, or require manual SD card, UART, or serial recovery.
 Do not flash production miners.
 Do not flash NAND or hardware you cannot afford to troubleshoot unless release notes explicitly say your exact configuration is supported.
-Only install if you understand the recovery process and want to FAFO.
+Only install if you understand the recovery process and have a tested rollback path ready (SD reflash or UART).

 Beta Image Rules